chirag-7/Profile-README/README.md

 Beyond the mirrored repositories, I have developed these personal projects to apply core ML methods for applications:

 * **MLOps & Production AI**
      * **[ML-Ops-RAG-pipeline](https://github.com/chirag-7/ML-Ops-RAG-pipeline)**: A general-purpose, production-oriented RAG playground.
-This project implements best practices in LLMOps, featuring LakeFS for document versioning, Qdrant for vector storage, and an end-to-end observability stack with Prometheus and Grafana.
+This project implements best practices in MLOps, featuring LakeFS for document versioning, Qdrant for vector storage, and an end-to-end observability stack with Prometheus and Grafana.
 It is designed to be a scalable foundation for any retrieval-augmented application.

 * **Financial & Causal ML**
     * **[Rossmann Sales Forecasting](https://github.com/chirag-7/rossmann-sales-forecasting-attention)**: Time-series forecasting using Prophet and LSTM with Attention to predict revenue for 1,115 stores.